jd-erreape/authority/README.markdown

 Authority encapsulates all authorization logic in `Authorizer` classes.
 Want to do something with a model? **Ask its authorizer**.

+Models that have the same authorization rules should use the same authorizer.
+In other words, if you would write the exact same methods on two models to determine who can create them, who can edit them, etc, then they should use the same authorizer.

 Every model starts out assuming that its authorizer is `ApplicationAuthorizer`, but you can specify another one using the model's `authorizer_name=` method.

-From there, just use inheritance to set up your permission strategy.
-For example:
+Authorizers are just classes, so you can use any inheritance pattern you like.

+Some example groupings:

          Simplest case                Logical groups                                 Most granular